-When it comes to car accidents in most states, including Georgia, the fault is the most important factor if you’re wanting to seek financial recovery for your damages.
-The person who was at fault for the accident is liable for the costs of said accident.
-That means if you want to recover money for your medical expenses, repairs to your vehicle, and more, you must be able to prove the other person caused the accident—not you.
+When it comes to car accidents in Georgia, fault is the most important factor if you’re wanting to seek financial recovery for your damages.
+The person liable for the accident is responsible for the costs of said crash.
+If you want to recover money for your medical expenses, repairs to your vehicle, and more, you must be able to prove the other person caused the accident.

-Doing this is often easier said than done.
 Sometimes it’s clear the other driver caused the accident, but other times, proving fault is more difficult.
-Here are some areas to consider when proving you were not at fault for your accident.
+A personal injury lawyer can help you collect evidence to identify the other party’s liability, but there are some things to make note of when proving you were not at fault for an accident.

 Look for Violation of State Traffic Laws

 If the other driver has clearly broken one or more traffic laws, it’s typically easier to demonstrate that their negligence led to your accident.
-Examples of this could be them:
+Examples of this could be:

 - Speeding